531 Henley St, Knoxville, TN 37902

 Former Tennessee broadcaster George Mooney first docked his boat along the Tennessee River outside Neyland Stadium in 1962 with the goal of avoiding gameday traffic.
 Today, 200 or more boats tie up outside the stadium to socialize before the game.
 The university even built a walkway connecting the shoreline to the stadium so game-goers can safely access the field.

 Though Knoxville’s unique urban wilderness and lively arts and entertainment scene are enough to bring any adventurer to town, Knoxville is nevertheless true Vols territory--and our hotel is no different.
 Let your UT flag fly at our game day events series that’ll get you in the Rocky Top spirit from pregame grilling all the way to post-game recovery cocktails.
-We also welcome UT parents during football season and beyond with special rates and accommodations within walking distance of Neyland Stadium and the rest of the UT campus.
+We also welcome UT parents during football season and beyond with accommodations within walking distance of Neyland Stadium and the rest of the UT campus.